kasradaneshvar/GmailChecker/README.md

 Nice to have
 ------------
+* Check if the icons exist (particulary mail-receive)

+* Custom Gmail command to open local client instead of gmail web site

 * Play a sound when new emails are found

 * Use font style in the menu items